IshanLahiru/JavaScript-iCM_102-103/README.md

    -Replace yourusername with your actual GitHub username.

-3.**Stay Updated with Upstream**: Add a connection to the original repository (the one you forked from) as a remote repository.
+3. **Stay Updated with Upstream**: Add a connection to the original repository (the one you forked from) as a remote repository.
 This allows you to pull in any future updates made to the original repository.

   ```sh
   git remote add upstream https://github.com/originalusername/javascript-lesson-series.git